DVNQ protects and upholds the privacy and confidentiality of clients and employees. To protect and uphold privacy we:

 Consent will be obtained to share information with others.
 A signed copy of the form – ‘Client Consent to Release Information’ will be uploaded to CRM against the client’s file.
 Verbal permission may be obtained where it is not possible to gain written consent.
 This will be noted on client file.

-• The existence of a coordinated community response to domestic and family violence, where information is shared across agencies (e.g. the DVIRG Program or High Risk Team).
+- The existence of a coordinated community response to domestic and family violence, where information is shared across agencies (e.g. High-Risk Team).

 Privacy Statement

-• Information collected through the Contact Us pages or through any of the forms available on this site will be stored on the NQDVRS databases.
-Your information may be disclosed to a third party in order to provide you with the full services from NQDVRS.
+- Information collected through the Contact Us pages or through any of the forms available on this site will be stored on the DVNQ databases.
+Your information may be disclosed to a third party in order to provide you with the full services from DVNQ.